knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 5.-Your USB flash drive will light up and the sysupgrade image will be installed to your device.

 6.-Now, you are back in bussines.
-Install the IOTgoat image again and keep hacking.
+Install the IOTgoat image again and go back to hacking the device.

-Now you know why being careful installing the Uboot image was super important.
+#### Now you know why being careful installing the 'Uboot' image was super important.#######

 7.-Get another beer!